Post image

 • Have the posts edited professionally: misspellings and mistakes undermine your brand.

-7. Partner with a Specialized Staffing Agency
+7. Partner with a Specialized Staffing Agency:

 Sourcing talent is extremely time-consuming, and bringing aboard the wrong person or wrong team can be a costly and frustrating mistake.
-The proliferation of resume pipelines out there means that you may get dozens, hundreds, even thousands of applicants for one posted position.
+The proliferation of resume pipelines out there means that you may get dozens, hundreds, or even thousands of applicants for one posted position.
 Increasingly, companies, especially those without a human resources department—or with an already-stretched HR department—are turning to specialized staffing agencies such as BetterEngineer, which recruits remote software engineers, often from Latin America.

 BetterEngineer uses an augmented staffing model with a pool of 10,000+ nearshore and onshore software engineers to help clients find the right fit as fast as possible.
 Augmented staffing allows companies to choose from among highly filtered, well-vetted candidates to find the right team members to fill out their in-house team.
 Options include using BetterEngineer to: